 Yes.
 The Archdiocese offers aid to families that qualify.
 The Skutt Catholic team will submit all applications to the Archdiocese for your family if your family qualifies under their income requirements.

-Custodial and non-custodial parents both must apply for financial assistance.
-Applications should be completed separately.
 The school considers the financial resources of all living parents and step-parents, and requires the cooperation of all parties before financial aid awards are determined.
 No financial information will be viewable to another parent online, nor will the school share any financial information submitted by another parent.
-The school is not bound by any disclaimers of financial responsibility or legal arrangements that may bind either parent.
-Each case will be considered on a case by case basis.

 No. Skutt Catholic offers many payment plan options including annually, semi-annually, quarterly, monthly, biweekly and weekly.
 Skutt Catholic can also create a custom payment plan that works with your own family’s unique situation.